 Raise your hand if you love working in Adobe® Photoshop® but creating a seamless repeat has you running far, far away.
-Our friends at Adobe know this feeling all too well, which is why they’ve created the newest tool to help you effortlessly create seamless repeats: Project Paras.
+Our friends at Adobe know this feeling all too well, which is why they’ve created the newest tool to help you effortlessly create seamless repeats: Textile Designer (formerly Project Paras).
 Kalli Kunzler, the designer behind Spoonflower shop sweeterthanhoney, tested out this time-saving tool and she’s stopping by the blog to share her step-by-step tutorial.

-How to Create a Seamless Repeat with Project Paras
+How to Create a Seamless Repeat with Textile Designer

 The details are outlined below, but it’s as simple as placing your art into Photoshop and then using Paras to preview your pattern repeat as you move and scale the elements to your liking.
 The Wrap this Layer feature even takes away the pains involved with elements that cross over the edge of your pattern.
-Before you get started, download the free Project Paras extension.
+Before you get started, download the free Textile Designer extension.

 1. Save the artwork you want to use in your pattern as a PNG with a transparent background.
 Trim off any excess by going to Image > Trim and trim away on the top, bottom, left and right based on Transparent Pixels.

 2. Create a new canvas (File > New) based on the size you think you want your repeat (you can change this later).

 Pro Tip: I always create my files at 300 dpi and resize my final image later if I need a lower resolution.

 3. Place your artwork PNG onto your new canvas with File > Place Linked.